-- If the selected file is the MF, a DF or an ADF: - File ID, total file size, PIN status and other application specific data. - If the selected file is an EF: - File ID, file size, total file size, access conditions, invalidated/not invalidated indicator, structure of EF, length of the records in case of linear fixed structure or cyclic structure and reserved and maximum file size in case of BER-TLV structure.
+- If the selected file is the MF, a DF or an ADF: - File ID, total file size, PIN status and other application specific data. - If the selected file is an EF: - File ID, file size, total file size, access conditions, invalidated/not invalidated indicator, structure of EF, length of the records in case of linear fixed structure or cyclic structure, file details, reserved file size and maximum file size in case of BER-TLV structure.